 Skip to contents

-Welcome to the user guide for geohabnet, an R package for the analysis of habitat landscape connectivity!
+Welcome to the user guide for geohabnet (Keshav, Plex, and Garrett 2025), an R package for the analysis of habitat landscape connectivity!

 Installation and pre-requisites